Table of Contents

 Notes

-- Cook Time: if you are using white rice that, per package instructions, only take 15 minutes to cook normally – I would recommend reducing the cook time to 25 minutes.
+- Cook Time: if using a white rice that on the package instructions it says it only takes 15 minutes to cook, normally, I would recommend reducing the cook time to 25 minutes.

 - Rice: while I wish we could make this with brown rice, the cooking time would be way off.
 Make sure you are using long grain white rice, otherwise I can’t guarantee cooking time!

 - Excess Broth: it’s okay if there is a little excess broth at the bottom of the pan after cooking.
 Once you remove the chicken, give the rice a stir and let it sit a few minutes with the cover off.
-The rice will continue to soak up the broth.
+The rice will continue to soak it up.

 - Dairy-Free: simply opt for olive oil instead of ghee.